magepages/mpdocs/docs/smtp-m2/index.md

 ![SMTP on](https://i.imgur.com/Hm7Wofm.png)

-* In the Enable Mageplaza SMTP field, select “Yes” to enable Mageplaza SMTP extension.
+* In the **Enable Mageplaza SMTP** field, select “Yes” to enable Mageplaza SMTP extension.
-* Log Email provides two modes:
+* **Log Email** provides two modes:
   * Yes: Sent emails will be saved in the Emails Log, you can preview it and have it clean up to follow the fixed schedule.
   * No: Sent emails won’t be archived.
-* Clean Email Log Every: This field limits the storage time for the email you sent.
+* **Clean Email Log Every**: This field limits the storage time for the email you sent.
 After that limited number of days, Email will be auto-deleted.
 If you do not want to delete the emails, leave the field blank.

 #### 2.2.2 SMTP Configuration Options